Atkinson at the double as East Budleigh sink Beer

 Archant

-East Budleigh battled back from a 2-1 deficit at the break to defeat visiting Beer Albion Reserves by the odd goal in five and bank another three points in their Macron League Division Three promotion push, writes Mark Auton.
+East Budleigh battled back from a 2-1 deficit at the break to defeat visiting Beer Albion Reserves by the odd goal in five and bank another three points in their Macron League Division Three promotion push.

 Budleigh began well and had the lead just ten minutes in.
 Liam Matthew had the first shot parried and when the ball eventually dropped to the edge of the box Hugo Demetre produced an accomplished finish.